medicare supplement plans medigap plans

 To be eligible to purchase a Medigap plan (Medicare Supplement plan), you must be enrolled in Original Medicare Part A and Part B. Medigap plans help pay for some or all of the healthcare costs that Original Medicare doesn’t cover.
 Medigap plans cover the “gaps” in Original Medicare coverage.

 You’ll likely have out-of-pocket costs once enrolled in a Medigap (Medicare Supplement plan) and use Medicare Part A and Part B services.
-That’s where Medigap plans step in.
+That’s where Medigap plans to step in.
 Depending on your Medigap plan, the plan pays for some or all of the Medicare-approved out-of-pocket costs you would typically have to pay without a Medigap (Medicare Supplement) plan.
 A Medigap plan protects you from high and unforeseen out-of-pocket expenses.

 There are several standardized Medigap plans to choose from: Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M, and Plan N. Plan availability will vary from state to state.
 Each plan type offers a different combination of coverage and benefits, so you must assess your healthcare and budget to determine which plan suits your needs.